 At the end of this process, you will be able to start looking at some of the other technical requirements of a good ERP.
 Looking at solutions before you know exactly what you need can have dizzying results.
 It may even prevent you from making a decision grounded in your business requirements.

-It’s up to you to convince upper management of the importance of the project.
-Getting their total buy-in and full support is key.
-Your list of business requirements should be one tool that will make it easy to show them the potential of the right ERP system.
-You will need more from them than just budget approval.
+It’s up to you to convince upper management of the importance of the project and get them to have total buy-in and give full support.
+Your list of business requirements should be one tool that will make it easy to show them the potential of the right ERP system, but really, you need more from them than just budget approval.
 Without their buy-in, you may end up getting a cheaper solution with less functionality than you require and find that it costs you in the long run.

-Before you approach upper management, be sure to have read through this list comprehensively.
-As we’ve detailed many things that you may want to be aware of (and have answers for!) before you book a meeting.
+Before you approach upper management, be sure to have read through this list comprehensively, as it details many things that you may want to be aware of (and have answers for!) before you book a meeting.

 Chances are that there are members of your team who have a wealth of experience using different ERPs at previous jobs.
 Many of these ERPs will be specific to your industry’s needs.
 As part of your checklist, get their suggestions on the systems they’ve loved throughout their careers.
 This is important information and can cut down on training costs later.
 If you end up choosing a solution that some of the team is already familiar with, they can help with training the wider team.
 It’s also important to understand what they loved about those systems so that you can be sure any new ERP will get their full support.